AWegnerGitHub/awegnergithub.github.io-content/2023_02_04_chatgpt_beats_coderbyte.md

 ## Final Thoughts

 Another code only assessment tool has been shown to be ineffective.
-The one thing this one does, that others does show publicly, is the time it took to solve a problem.
+The one thing this one does, that others don't show publicly, is the time it took to solve a problem.
 I'm very surprised that a majority of these were solved in under ten minutes.
 Even so, solving a problem in less than a minute will probably raise a flag of some kind for a hiring manager giving this type of assessment.
-I guarentee that time is visbile to them.
+I guarantee that time is visible to them.

 These three assessments show how well ChatGPT can be in being your virtual junior engineer.
 With the react question, I have no idea if it's the more efficient way to solve the problem but it works.
 With the SQL question, experience identified two small problems and allowed me to provide feedback and get a corrected query in seconds.
 The third question turned in two different ways of solving the problem.
-Apparently, according to CoderByte, bother of which perform exactly the same.
+Apparently, according to CoderByte, both of which perform exactly the same.

 The total time it took me to run these three tests was under five minutes.
 That's a great tool to have in my pocket.